How To Test The 220 Voltage Wires?

 - Every House wiring consists of three-wire circuits.
 Only one wire has power or voltage of about 230 volts, and this is the live wire.
 The remaining two neutral and ground wires must indicate a reading of close to zero while observing.

 - 1-Now measure the live wire and neutral wire to measure the voltage present in the live wire.
-Mark the red colour tape on live wire and white colour tape on the neutral wire to identify the wires.
+Mark the red colour tape on the live wire and white colour tape on the neutral wire to identify the wires.

-- 2-When you measure ground wire and live wire it will give you the voltage measurements of live wire.
+- 2-When you measure ground wire and live wire it will give you the voltage measurements of a live wire.

 - 3-In the end measure the neutral wire and ground wire to check if there is any stray or ghost voltage in the neutral wire.

 Frequently Asked Questions:

 The leading causes of electrical wires are a mechanical failure, ageing of the wires, degradation of the cable sheath, heating of the cables, moisture in the insulation, electrical overloading, UV exposures and rodent attacks.

 The simplest and easiest method to make an exposed wire safe is to use electrical tape on it.
 Electrical Tape can help to join the torn end of the wire or lose wires that do not fit in the cap.
 In addition, electrical tape over the exposed wire is used to protect yourself and the house from electrical wirings.

 We can use different types of multimeters either an analog multimeter, an auto-range multimeter, a manual multimeter or a clamp meter.
 This is the most significant

 way to check the voltage in a house wiring, whereas the troubleshooting in the voltage is supposed to be in a live wire or it is the neutral wire.
 We may use both the wires to check with the multimeter.
-The multimeter will observe the exact measurements of the default voltage or any higher values due to an exposed wire or any other wiring failure or any stray voltage or any ghost voltage within the wiring system.
+The multimeter will observe the exact measurements of the default voltage or any higher values due to an exposed wire or any other wiring failure or stray voltage or any ghost voltage within the wiring system.